Sponsored link

 (The cops use that interpretation all the time in shooting incidents, arguing that a “reasonable” belief that a threat exists is grounds to use lethal force.)

-But Judge Michael McNaughton didn’t include in the jury instructions language saying that the appearance of danger can justify self-defense.
+But Judge Michael McNaughton didn’t adequately explain in the jury instructions that the appearance of danger can justify self-defense, Raju said.

 District Attorney Brooke Jenkins initially opposed the motion for a new trial largely on the grounds that the affidavits from the jurors weren’t properly sworn under penalty of perjury.
 Raju fixed that pretty quickly—but the Evidence Code seems hardly the point here: If four of the 12 jurors say they were influenced by reasons outside of actual guilt or innocence, why is the district attorney opposing a request for a new trial and pushing forward to have Wyatt sentenced to a long prison term?